vsrinivas/fuchsia/docs/program_loading.md

    VMO mapped in and continue to write data to it.
 Code instrumentation runtimes use this to deliver large binary trace results.

-## Magenta's standard ELF dynamic linker
+## Zircon's standard ELF dynamic linker

 The ELF conventions described above and the [`processargs`](#the-processargs-protocol)